The arts & Spanish

 in Buenos Aires

 Buenos Aires, the Paris of South America, is the ideal place to engage in a variety of art forms.
-This program focuses on photography, theater, printmaking, and interactions with local artists.
-It is a combination of artistic workshops in these various mediums complemented by Spanish classes designed to enhance the studio experience.
+This program focuses on photography and printmaking with interactions with local artists.
+It is a combination of artistic workshops in these mediums complemented by Spanish classes designed to enhance the studio experience.
 Discover the city as you capture it with your camera.
-Experience the stage and booming theater scene as you meet with professionals in the field for training sessions and attend plays.
 Try your hand at woodcut printmaking as you practice a centuries-old tradition.
-This journey is designed to promote creativity versus technical expertise.
+This Arcos journey is designed to promote creativity versus technical expertise.
 Bring a desire to learn, create, and engage and let Arcos take care of the rest!

 Dates & Prices